noahdigesu/noahdigesu/README.md

   <summary>:zap: Latest (public) projects</summary>

 <!--START_SECTION:activity-->
-1. [Bitwarden desktop](https://github.com/noahdigesu/bitwarden-desktop) - Have access to your passwords without having to launch your browser and wait for everything to load !
+1. [Smoothey 🥤](https://smoothey.app/) - The easiest way to stay on top of your expenses and track your wealth - by yourself or with others.
 2. [Safr](https://noahdigesu.com/projects/safr/) - Easily download firefox extensions for your browser to keep you away from online harm.
 3. [Repst.it](https://noahdigesu.com/projects/repst.it/) - Ever wanted to repost Instagram pictures without being harrased by adds ?
 4. [Brick breaker](https://noahdigesu.com/projects/brickbreaker/) - A brick breaker game made entirely from pure JavaScript.